madurapa/sitelink-php/README.md

 ##### PHP 7.+ VERSIONS

-> This code base was written more than 4 years ago.
-That was the PHP 5 era, since then they have abandoned old functions that were used when it upgraded to PHP 7 so this code base will not work smoothly on PHP 7.
+> This code base was written many ears ago.
+That was the PHP 5 era, since then they have abandoned some of the old functions that were used when it upgraded to PHP 7 so this code base will not work smoothly on PHP 7.
 Unfortunately I couldn't do the maintenance on time due to lack of finding spare time.
 If you want to upgrade or added new features please contact me via madu.rapa@gmail.com - _September 2020_

 ## Introduction